Mastering the Replace Command in Word

 Preview Before Replacing

 Always review found instances before replacing them all.
-This prevents unwanted changes and assures accuracy.
+This step prevents unwanted changes and assures accuracy.

 Backup Your Document

-Before making extensive replacements, save a copy of your document.
-In case of any issues, you can revert to the original version.
+Save a copy of your document before making extensive replacements.
+If any issue occurs, you can revert to the original version.

 Combination Searches